NCEAS/morpho/README.txt

 Version History
 -------------------------------
 ***
+Version 1.8.0 is a major update to 1.7 with new features and bugs fixed.
+The new features are that Morpho supports user saving and opening a unfinished New Data Package/Entity wizard, recovers the crashed New Data Package/Entity wizard, imports the external EML file to Morpho, and exports EML document to Biological Data Profile format file.

+***
 Version 1.7 is a major update to 1.6.1 with bug fixed and new features.
 The new features are that Morpho now supports EML 2.1.0, connects Metacat through SSL, seperates access rules of entities from the package itself and backups user data.
 This release also includes bug fixes for, among other things, dealing with docid conflicts that may occur during the saving process, and for correcting local invalid eml 201 documents.